The-Magic-Mainframe/lani/README.md

 Yes.

 ### Which version of z/OS do you plan to implement?
-Many, but I think I will start with z/OS 2.1 (V2R1).
+Sky's the limit, but I think I will start with z/OS 2.1 (V2R1).

 ### Why z/OS 2.1?
 1. It covers a large percentage of the current z/OS user base in terms of number of users.
 2. Smaller
-3. Easier to create and support
+3. Easier to support than the latest and greatest z/OS.

 ### What other releases are you thinking of implementing?
 Up to z/OS 3.1 and back to z/OS 2.1.